Skip to content

 The compiler invariants that make this work

-• $el lowers to the right per-target host element so engine constructors that take a DOM node always get the right one.
+• $el lowers to the right per-target host element, so engine constructors that take a DOM node always get the right one.

 • $onMount returning a cleanup function is the right shape on every target.
 No useEffect ceremony, no DestroyRef boilerplate.